JewelMahanta/discordbancho/README.md

 4. Goto https://osu.ppy.sh/p/irc and get you `Username` and `Server Password`

 5. Edit the `config.yaml` file.
 This file is inside the zip that you downloaded in step 1.
+(You can use any text editor to edit this file.)
+To get your `admin_id`, run the bot once and type `!id`.
+If you are having problem getting the channel_id then [go to this section](https://github.com/lapoozza/discordbancho/blob/master/README.md#how-to-get-bancho_dump-channel_id).

 6. Once you have filled up the `config.yaml` file, save it and double-click on `run.bat`.

-P.S.
-If you are having problem getting the channel_id then [go to this section](https://github.com/lapoozza/discordbancho/blob/master/README.md#how-to-get-bancho_dump-channel_id)

 ## Commands List
 |Command|Information|